deval-shah/enterprise-search/README.md

 2. Configure your Kubernetes cluster and ensure `kubectl` is set up correctly.

-3. Update the `k8s/values.yaml` file with your specific configuration.
+3. Update the `k8s/values.yaml` file with your configuration settings (namespace, service names, etc.).

 4. Deploy using Helm:
 ```bash